andruino/andruinoR2/README.md

 # andruinoR2.

-AndruinoR2 is an educational, open and low-cost (35-40 €) ROS robot based on Android and Arduino, with IoT and IA educationals applications.
+AndruinoR2 is an educational, open and low-cost (35-40 €) ROS robot based on Android and Arduino, with IoT and IA applications.

 More information on the wiki